ifurusato/tinyfx-i2c-target/README.rst

 tinyfx-i2c-target: The Pimoroni TinyFX as an I2C Peripheral
 ***********************************************************

-**Note**  While this library is suitable for controlling a TinyFX there is also a generic controller available that you can use for your own purposes.
+**Note:**  While this library is suitable for controlling a TinyFX there is also a generic controller available that you can use for your own purposes.
 This should work with *any* RP2040/RP2350 microcontroller board.